muhdhanifirfan/2510-ITT440/10% Individual Assignment/M3CS2554C/NUR IMAN SHAZREEN BINTI MOHD HAZLEE/README.md

 ---
 ## 1. Introduction
-This report documents the performance analysis of a publicly hosted GitHub repository page (https://github.com/NurImanShazreen/Individual-Assignment-ITT440.git) using the GTMetrix web performance auditing tool.
+This report documents the performance analysis of a publicly hosted GitHub repository page (https://github.com/NurImanShazreen/Individual-Assignment-ITT440.git) using the GTmetrix web performance auditing tool.
 The primary goal of this analysis is to establish a performance baseline, identify existing inefficiencies, and recommend actionable strategies for optimization.
 The test was conducted on **October 31 2025**, from the **Seattle, WA, USA** test server location.

 ---
 ## 2. Objectives